Skip to main content

 Update 6/2/23 - 177 lbs

-The 2 week trip has taught me I can walk 20k steps in a day when I don’t think about it.
-My VO2 also improved to some of its best levels ever and hitting 32, when I was usually 29-30.
-This indicates more walking and exercise could improve my health and hopefully reduce my weight.
+A recent two-week trip demonstrated that I could easily walk 20,000 steps in a day when I didn't think about it.
+Additionally, my VO2 improved to some of the best levels I had ever seen, hitting 32, compared to my usual range of 29-30.
+This suggested that increasing my walking and exercise could benefit my health and help with weight reduction.

 Update 8/5/23 - 165 lbs